AzureIoTGBB/iot-academy/Month_3/Day_2/README.md

 ![Screenshot showing how to select Bash mode for the Azure Cloud Shell](./media/cloud_shell_bash.png)

-# 3. Download and unpack HOL files
+# 3. Download, unzip files, and set variables

 In your Cloud Shell, copy and paste to run the following: